 1960s Cuboid Acrylic Wall Lamps

-Materials: White acrylic (polymethyl methacrylate), metal part and screw.
+Materials: Geometric cuboid wall lamps made of white acrylic (polymethyl methacrylate), a metal part/wall mount and screw.
 Bakelite socket.

 Height: 18,2 cm / 7.16”